-If the MSP 34x0G is switched off by first pulling STANDBYQ low and then (after >1 $\mu s$ delay) switching off DVSUP and AVSUP, but keeping AHVSUP ('Stand-by'-mode), the SCART switches maintain their position and function.
-This allows the copying from SCART-input to SCART-output in the TV set's stand-by mode.
+If the MSP 34x5G is switched off by first pulling STANDBYQ low and then (after >1 $\mu s$ delay) switching off DVSUP and AVSUP, but keeping AHVSUP ('Stand-by'-mode), the SCART switches maintain their position and function.
+This allows the copying from selected SCART-inputs to SCART-outputs in the TV set's stand-by mode.

-In case of power on or starting from stand-by (switching on the DVSUP and AVSUP, RESETQ going high 2 ms later), all internal registers except the ACB register (see page 39) are reset to the default configuration (see Table 3-5 on page 18).
+In case of power on or starting from stand-by (switching on the DVSUP and AVSUP, RESETQ going high 2 ms later), all internal registers except the ACB register (page 34) are reset to the default configuration (see Table 3-5 on page 18).
 The reset position of the ACB register becomes active after the first IC transmission into the Baseband Processing part.
 By transmitting the ACB register first, the reset state can be redefined.